Lecturer at Washington University in St. Louis

 03

-Before WashU, I built data infrastructure, metrics, pipelines, and ML-adjacent tooling at Chan Zuckerberg Initiative, Robinhood, and Meta.
+Before WashU, I built data infrastructure, metrics, pipelines, and ML-adjacent tools at Chan Zuckerberg Initiative, Robinhood, and Meta.
+I use that background to make courses more honest about what technical work looks like after graduation.

 Selected work